Modafinil: Available forms

+Contraindications

+Modafinil is contraindicated (should not be used) during pregnancy and 2 months before getting pregnant.
+Women who take modafinil should not become pregnant, and, additionally, should be aware that modafinil reduces effectiveness of hormonal contraceptives, increasing chances of getting pregnant.
+Modafinil therapy during pregnancy increases the risk of birth defects, such as with congenital torticollis (twisted neck), hypospadias (a urethral abnormality), and congenital heart defects.

+Modafinil is contraindicated for individuals with known hypersensitivity (allergic reaction) to either modafinil or armodafinil.

+Modafinil is also contraindicated in certain cardiac conditions, including uncontrolled moderate to severe hypertension, arrhythmia, cor pulmonale, and in cases with signs of CNS stimulant-induced mitral valve prolapse or left ventricular hypertrophy.
+These contraindications arise because modafinil elicits sympathomedullary activation, producing notable increases in heart rate and blood pressure that can worsen pre-existing cardiovascular conditions.

+Modafinil is also contraindicated in people with galactose intolerance, lactase deficiency, or glucose-galactose malabsorption (inherited conditions affecting the digestion of certain sugars, relevant because modafinil tablets contain lactose monohydrate as an inactive ingredient).

 Adverse effects

 Modafinil is generally well-tolerated but can have potential risks and side effects.
 Common adverse effects of modafinil, experienced by less than 10% of users, include headaches, nausea, and reduced appetite.
-Anxiety, insomnia, dizziness, diarrhea, and rhinitis are also reported in 5% to 10% of users.
+Anxiety, insomnia, dizziness, diarrhea, and rhinitis (nasal congestion) are also reported in 5 % of users.
 Psychiatric reactions have occurred in individuals with and without a preexisting psychiatric history.
-Urinary retention and paresthesia have also been reported.
+Urinary retention (difficulty emptying the bladder) and paresthesia (tingling or numbness) have also been reported.

-No significant changes in body weight have been observed in clinical trials, although decreased appetite and weight loss have been noted in children and adolescents.
+Modafinil has been found to have sympathomimetic effects, including increasing heart rate, blood pressure, and orthostatic elevations in norepinephrine levels.
 Modafinil can cause a slight increase in aminotransferase enzymes, indicative of liver function, but there is no evidence of serious liver damage when levels are within reference ranges.
+Case reports of modafinil-associated hypersexuality and spontaneous orgasms and ejaculations exist.

 Rare but serious adverse effects include severe skin rashes and allergy-related symptoms.
-Between December 1998 and January 2007, the FDA received reports of six cases of severe cutaneous adverse reactions, including erythema multiforme, Stevens–Johnson syndrome, toxic epidermal necrolysis, and DRESS syndrome.
+Between December 1998 and January 2007, the US Food and Drug Administration (FDA) received reports of six cases of severe cutaneous adverse reactions, including erythema multiforme (target-shaped skin lesions), Stevens–Johnson syndrome, toxic epidermal necrolysis (widespread skin peeling), and DRESS syndrome (a drug reaction involving rash and organ inflammation).
 The FDA has issued alerts regarding these risks and also noted reports of angioedema and multi-organ hypersensitivity reactions in postmarketing surveillance.
-In 2007, the FDA required Cephalon to modify the Provigil leaflet to include warnings about these serious conditions.
+In 2007, the FDA required Cephalon, the manufacturer of Provigil, to modify the Provigil leaflet to include warnings about these serious conditions.
 The long-term safety and effectiveness of modafinil have not been conclusively established.

 The FDA does not endorse modafinil for children's medical conditions due to an increased risk of rare but serious dermatological toxicity, manifested as Stevens–Johnson syndrome which is a type of severe skin reaction.
 However, in Europe, modafinil may be prescribed for treating narcolepsy in children.